^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Transplantation of islet cells of the pancreas has theoretical advantages in comparison with the whole organ transplantation: the procedure is less invasive, the islets can be stored in cryopreserved, which makes it possible to optimize the transplantation time.
-Nevertheless, the procedure is too new to talk about the benefits, but the continuous improvement of the methodology contributes to increasing the chances of success.
-The disadvantages are that transplanted glucagon-secreting a-cells do not function (which may lead to hypoglycemia) and several glands are required to obtain islet cells for one patient (which exacerbates the discrepancy between supply and demand and the limit of application of the procedure).
-At the same time, it has been shown that islet cell transplantation helps maintain normal blood sugar in patients who need total pancreatectomy due to pain in chronic pancreatitis.
-Indications for surgery are the same as for transplantation of the entire pancreas.
-Simultaneous transplantation of islet cells and kidneys can be a very useful operation after the technology improves.
+Pancreatic islet transplantation has theoretical advantages over whole-organ transplantation: the procedure is less invasive, and the islets can be cryopreserved, allowing for optimization of transplantation time.
+However, the procedure is too new to provide any advantages, but continuous improvements in the technique increase the chances of success.
+Disadvantages include that the transplanted glucagon-secreting alpha cells are nonfunctional (possibly leading to hypoglycemia) and that multiple pancreases are required to obtain islets for a single patient (which exacerbates the supply-demand imbalance and the limitation of the procedure).
+However, islet transplantation has been shown to help maintain normal blood sugar levels in patients requiring total pancreatectomy due to pain from chronic pancreatitis.
+Indications for surgery are the same as for whole-pancreas transplantation.
+Simultaneous islet and kidney transplantation may become a viable operation once technology improves.

-The pancreas is removed from the donor corpses with the death of the brain; perfusion of collagenase through the pancreatic duct is performed to separate the pancreatic islets from the pancreatic tissue.
-The purified fraction of islet cells is inserted transdermally into the portal vein.
-Ostrovkovye cells move to the hepatic sinuses, where the insulin settles and secrete.
+The pancreas is removed from brain-dead cadaveric donors; collagenase is perfused through the pancreatic duct to separate the pancreatic islets from the pancreatic tissue.
+The purified islet cell fraction is injected percutaneously into the portal vein.
+The islet cells migrate to the hepatic sinuses where they settle and secrete insulin.

-The results are better when 2 or 3 infusions of islet cells are carried out from 2 dead donors, followed by the appointment of immunosuppressive therapy, including antibodies to the IL-2 receptor, monoclonal antibodies (daclizumab), tacrolimus, sirolimus; glucocorticoids do not apply.
-Immunosuppressive therapy should continue throughout life or until island cells cease to function.
-Rejection is difficult to detect, but it can be diagnosed by a violation of the balance of glucose in the blood; treatment of rejection is not established.
-Complications during the procedure include bleeding during percutaneous puncture of the liver, portal vein thrombosis, portal hypertension.
+Outcomes are better when 2 or 3 infusions of islets from 2 deceased donors are given, followed by immunosuppressive therapy including anti-IL-2 receptor antibodies, monoclonal antibodies (daclizumab), tacrolimus, sirolimus; glucocorticoids are not used.
+Immunosuppressive therapy should be continued for life or until islet cells stop functioning.
+Rejection is difficult to detect but can be diagnosed by abnormal blood glucose levels; there is no established treatment for rejection.
+Complications of the procedure include bleeding during percutaneous liver puncture, portal vein thrombosis, and portal hypertension.

 Where does it hurt?